Kovee98/selectal/README.md

 ```

 ## Customize
-Use the following classes to customize your select to your hearts content.
+Use the following classes to customize to your hearts content.

 #### Classes
 * selectal-wrapper